adiyoss/Chroma/README.md

 # Chroma
-pitch and chroma implementation in java
+A pitch and chroma implementation in java
+The implementation is based on http://resources.mpi-inf.mpg.de/MIR/chromatoolbox/